SeaWorld Orlando 2022 Guide, Visiting After COVID, Theme Park Tips, Ride Reviews, When to Visit/Ride, Mask Requirements.

 Unlike other theme parks in Florida, SeaWorld has continued to offer events to guests while still maintaining social distancing in the park.
 This makes it one of our most recommended theme parks to visit in the Orlando area at the moment.
 SeaWorld offers a concert series, beer festivals, food fests, holiday celebrations, and more.
 Most special events take place during peak-season, but the open pathways and large park area allow guests to be spread out well.

-Kids Weekend, Sesame Street: Weekends, January 23 – 24.
+Kids Weekend, Sesame Street: Weekends Late January.
 Fun activities, photos with characters, and more in this family-friendly celebration.

-Elmo’s Birthday Celebration, January 30 – February 3.
+Elmo’s Birthday Celebration, Late January – Early February.
 Celebrate Elmo’s Birthday with meet and greets, DJ’s, photo opportunities, and more.

-Seven Seas Food Festival: Friday – Sunday, Feb 5 – May 9.
+Seven Seas Food Festival: Weekends, February – May.
 A celebration of flavors, cuisines and cultures.
 Local craft beers, live music from recognizable names, and more.

 Electric Ocean: May – September Locals of Orlando’s favorite show returns.
 When the sun goes down, the night comes to life with electrifying dance music, colorful lights, and fire + fireworks!